GaglianoTaliun-Lab/ComputeCanada_tips/README.md

 ### Steps to establish JupyterNotebook environment
 References: https://docs.computecanada.ca/wiki/JupyterNotebook#Introduction

-- Log into remote machine using ssh: $ ssh qiangye@beluga.computecanada.ca
+- Log into remote machine using ssh in a cluster with your username: $ ssh [username]@[cluster].computecanada.ca

 - Load python module and activete python environment: $ module load python/3.7.9